Newshub: Newshub Live at 11:30am

+The bulletin was discontinued on 16 August 2023, with the final bulletin airing on 25 August 2023.

 Newshub Breaking News Specials

 Newshub Breaking News Specials are often aired during local and international, one-off and breaking news events.
 Newshub has aired specials for the following events:

-During the COVID-19 pandemic in New Zealand a Newshub Special was broadcast most days at 1pm.
-During the broadcast former Director-General of Health, Dr Ashley Bloomfield would provide an update on how many new coronavirus cases were detected in New Zealand.
+During the COVID-19 pandemic in New Zealand a Newshub Special was broadcast most days at 1 pm.
+During the broadcast former Director-General of Health, Ashley Bloomfield would provide an update on how many new coronavirus cases were detected in New Zealand.